stuartellis/sve-personal-website/content/posts/fedora-workstation-setup.md

 [Flatpak](https://flatpak.org) is the new standard for desktop software packages.
 The Fedora project still provides RPM packages for many desktop applications, but Flatpak already offers newer versions of products, as well as software that is not available from Fedora RPM repositories, such as Slack.

-> Install code editors and IDEs with RPM packages, not Flatpak.
-Currently, Flatpak packages may prevent application plugins from working correctly.

 # Setting Up for Development

 Every developer needs a text editor and a version control system.
 Fedora Workstation